hauptem/F5-SSL-Orchestrator-Tools/SSLO-Extension-Installer/README.md

 # SSL Orchestrator Service Extensions Installer

-Unified installer and uninstaller for Kevin Stewart's F5 SSL Orchestrator service extensions.
+Unified installer and uninstaller for Kevin Stewart's F5 SSL Orchestrator service extensions which have been directly incorporated into this tool.

 This was built for 'closed network' organizations that cannot use Kevin's GitHub-dependent installers.
 Single self-contained script with no runtime network dependencies and full extension uninstall support.
+The blocking-page-html was kept separate for ease of editing.
+The only change I have made to Kevin's extensions was to change "F5-Advanced-Blocking-Pages" to simply "Blocking_Page" so the name would not be truncated in the SSLO GUI.
+No functional changes were made to Kevin's code.

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![F5 Compatible](https://img.shields.io/badge/F5%20BIG--IP-compatible-orange)